 ./rslagent --config <path_to_sync.conf>

-You won't see any UI and if everything is done correctly, you'll see your Mac computer on the list of clients in the Connect Server Web UI.
+You won't see any UI and if everything is done correctly, you'll see your Mac computer on the list of agents in the Connect Server Web UI.

-5. Organizing your clients and sharing folders with them
+5. Organizing your agents and sharing folders with them

-Now you should have Connect Server running and 3 clients visible in the "Agents" tab.
+Now you should have Connect Server running and 3 agents visible in the "Agents" tab.
 Agents can be organized in groups and get jobs assigned.

-Open the JOBS tab and click "Add job" -> Distribution.
+Open the JOBS tab Configure Jobs -> Create new Job, pick Distribution.
 Give it name Updates, add description if necessary.
-On nest step pick the source agent - Management Server in our example.
+On next step pick the source agent - Management Server in our example.
+Give the directory path, from which files will be distributed.

 On step "Post commands" specify commands or scripts that need to be executed after transfer is done, if necessary.
 Review the job and save.
 See here for more details about Distribution job.

 Now creating a job for Engineering documents exchange.
-Go back to tab JOBS -> Add job -> Synchronization.
+Go back to tab Configure Jobs -> Create new Job, pick Synchronization.
 Give it name and description.

 On step "RO group" pick or create a group of agent who'll have Read-Only access to the folder.
 This step can be skipped.